raindropio/help/docs/using/backups/index.md

 You can find your backup in `/Apps/Raindrop.io` folder

 ### Backup to Google Drive
-Backup will be saved to `Raindrop.io-Export.html` file
+Backup will be saved to `Raindrop.io-Export.html` and `Raindrop.io-Export.csv` file

 </details>